thomasjbradley/micromodel/README.md

 ### getForm()

-Return a Symfony\Form object for the object.
+Return a Symfony\Form object for the model.

 - `@return` — Symfony\Form